Optimizing Prompts for Text-to-Image Generation: Experiments

 \subsection{Settings}

-For the policy model, we use GPT-2~\cite{gpt2} with 1.5B parameters, which is a multi-layer Transformer~\cite{transformer} decoder pretrained with causal language modeling.
+For the policy model, we use GPT-2~\citep{gpt2} with 117M parameters, which is a multi-layer Transformer~\citep{transformer} decoder pretrained with causal language modeling.

-\paragraph{Supervised Fine-Tuning} We finetune GPT-2 to predict the target prompt conditioned on the source prompt with teacher forcing.
+\paragraph{Supervised fine-tuning} We finetune GPT-2 to predict the target prompt conditioned on the source prompt with teacher forcing.
 The input format is \texttt{[Source] Rephrase:[Target]}.
 We use a batch size of 256, a learning rate of 5e-5, and a max length of 512.
-We finetune the model for 15k steps and choose a slightly underfitting checkpoint according to the validation loss.
+We finetune the model for 15k steps and choose a slightly underfitting checkpoint according to the validation loss which aims to avoid overfitting and provide a proper exploration space for the policy.

-\paragraph{Reinforcement Learning} We train the policy with Proximal Policy Optimization~\citep[PPO]{ppo}.
+\paragraph{Reinforcement learning} We train the policy with Proximal Policy Optimization~\citep[PPO]{ppo}.
 The value and policy network are initialized from the supervised finetuned model.
 The parameters of the value function are separated from the policy to avoid excessive competition between two objectives.
-To guarantee the quality and diversity of exploration, we adopt diverse beam search~\cite{dbs} with a beam size of 8 and a diversity penalty of 1.0.
-In order to prevent the model from only exploring long completions, the maximum generation length at each step is set to a random value from 15 to 75.
-We randomly choose one of the returned prompts to update the policy.
+To guarantee the quality and diversity of exploration, we adopt diverse beam search~\citep{dbs} with a beam size of 8 and a diversity penalty of 1.0.
+We find that having too long rephrasings occasionally produces aesthetically pleasing but misleading results, especially for short user input like image labels.
+In order to prevent the model from only exploring long completions, the maximum generation length at each step is set to a random value from 15 to 75 so that the policy can learn to adjust the generation length for each prompt.
+We randomly choose one of the returned completions after diverse beam search to update the policy.
 We generate three images per prompt and compute the average reward to reduce variance.
-We train the policy for 12k episodes, four PPO epochs per batch with one minibatch each, with a batch size of 512 and a constant learning rate of 5e-5.
+We train the policy for 12k episodes, four PPO epochs per batch with one minibatch each, with a batch size of 256 and a constant learning rate of 5e-5.
 The value loss coefficient and the KL reward coefficient are kept at 2.3 and 0.2 respectively.
+We do not cherry-pick checkpoints and directly use the final checkpoint for evaluation.
+Please refer to the Appendix~\ref{app:hyperparameter} for more training details and Appendix~\ref{app:budget} for computational resources.